-- 1. One semester credit shall consist of 37.5 hours of instruction. - 2.
-Each semester credit in an externship course shall consist of 37.5 clock hours of direct clinical instruction.
-This instruction must all occur in the clinical/lab setting and cannot include any out-of-class work. - 3.
+- 1. One semester credit shall consist of 20 hours of instruction. - 2.
+One quarter credit shall consist of 20 hours of instruction. - 3.
+Each semester credit in an externship course shall consist of 30 clock hours of direct clinical instruction.
+This instruction must all occur in the clinical/lab setting and cannot include any out-of-class work. - 4.
 Each semester credit in an externship course must include a minimum of 30 clock hours of direct instruction.
 This instruction may occur in a classroom or on-line.
 The remaining clock hours may include acceptable and documented student out-of-class work.
 No more than 7.5 hours of out-of-class work can be counted for each 30 clock hours of direct instruction.